-I’m an independent Web Developer / Consultant living in West Sussex, England and have been helping people build & enhance their websites for a number of years.
+I’m an independent Frontend Web Developer living in West Sussex, England and have been helping companies and businesses build & enhance their websites for a number of years.

 I enjoy landscape photography and am a fairly decent drummer.
 I absolutely adore aircraft and still plan to pull my finger out and get my PPL one day.